 (2) However subsection (1) does not prevent the arbitrator from determining that a matter is beyond the scope of the application for conciliation that preceded the application for arbitration and should be the subject of another application for conciliation.

-[Section 189 inserted by No. 42 of 2004 s.
-130; amended by No. 31 of 2011 s.
+[Section 189 inserted: No. 42 of 2004 s.
+130; amended: No. 31 of 2011 s.
 8.]

 190. Directions by arbitrator